Quick Garlic Shrimp Pasta Irresistible and Easy Dish

 Next, the olive oil brings everything together.
 I always choose extra-virgin for its fresh and fruity flavor.
 Red pepper flakes add that perfect kick.
 Adjust the amount to fit your spice level.
 Fresh parsley brightens the dish, making it look vibrant.
 The lemon juice and zest add a zesty touch that balances the richness.

 Don’t forget salt and pepper to enhance all the flavors.
 If you want to make it extra savory, sprinkle some grated Parmesan cheese on top.
 These ingredients work together to create a dish that is simple yet full of flavor.
-For the full recipe, refer to the section above.

 Step-by-Step Instructions